 One Week Old

-• At about 7 days their ear canals will begin to open.
+- At about seven days their ear canals will begin to open.

-• Around 8-12 days, the eyes will slowly begin to open.
+- Around eight to 12 days, the eyes will slowly begin to open.
 Never attempt to pry open a kitten's eyes; let them open naturally.

 Two Weeks Old